Sustainability and Community Engagement

 More than just talk, we put dollars on it

 We know a lot of businesses today say they are committed.
-We do more than just that, we donate 1% of our revenues, up to $5,000 annually, to the pre-determined charities and causes we support.
-So you want work with us, knowing your dollars are hard at work supporting those in need.
+We do more than just that, we donate 1% of our revenues, up to $10,000 annually, to the pre-determined charities and causes we support.
+So you will want work with us, knowing your dollars are hard at work supporting those in need.

-The charities we support in 2016
+The charities we have committed to support each year

 |Canadian Athletes Now||Supporting our Olympic athletes who give us so much pleasure to watch and cheer for!
 As Olympians they become great leaders, teammates and innovators in business—traits we value and work to enhance with our clients and partners.|